 In January, 2011, the Company announced that it had been selected by a major US utility to provide a 1.5MWh capacity Lithium Ion SuperPolymer® Battery Energy Storage System ("BESS") for grid storage applications.
 The BESS will be providing energy storage for the integration of renewable energy sources to the grid.
+In February, 2012 we confirmed the delivery of the BESS to the Arizona Public Service.

 In August, 2011 Electrovaya announced it had signed a contract to provide a Lithium-Ion Battery Energy Storage System ("BESS") of approximately 1.2 MWh for demonstration purposes in support of renewable energy generation in Ontario.
-This program, originally planned to be led by CEATI and mentioned above, is now to be led by Electrovaya and totaled approximately \$7.6 million.
+This program, originally planned to be led by CEATI and mentioned above, is being be led by Electrovaya and work started during the quarter.

 In August, 2011 Electrovaya also announced it had signed a contract to develop, construct and demonstrate a utility-sized stationary battery system using end-of-life Electric Vehicle Battery packs.
 This stationary battery system will be implemented at the Manitoba HVDC Research Center facility and is part of the Electrovaya-led \$7.6 million project mentioned above.
+Work started during the quarter.